Camila Gonzalez: Television

 She was a part of the TLN team covering the multilingual broadcast of the 2018 Winter Olympics.

 She has travelled across Italy with the Serie A Halftime Show to produce segments about top Serie A teams, players and the country’s calcio culture.
-The 2018-2019 season highlighted A.C.
-Milan, Juventus, S.S.C.
-Napoli, Inter Milan and A.S.
-Roma.
+Some of her notable interviews include S.S.C.
+Napoli’s Aurelio De Laurentiis, Victor Osimhen and Carlo Ancelotti; AC Milan's Davide Calabria, Fikayo Tomori and Tijjani Reijnders; Inter Milan's Lautaro Martinez and Federico Chiesa and Arek Milik from Juventus.
+During the 2023 US Soccer Champions Tour, she also hosted an exclusive interview with Thibaut Courtois from Real Madrid.